qeeqbox/reports/HermeticaWiper/report.md

       {
 ```
 <br /><br />
-Use that privilege to load the .sys driver (the driver name is passed to this function)
+Use that privilege to load the .sys driver (the driver name is passed to this function) - T1543.003 Create or Modify System Process: Windows Service

 ```sh
         v7 = OpenSCManagerW(0, L"ServicesActive", 3u);